February 14, 2014

 - Put your dog on a leash.

-- Hold the other end of the leash, say "come" once, and quickly move backward.
+- Hold the other end of the leash, say "come" once, then quickly move backward.

 - Keep moving backward until your dog gets all the way to you.